helm/charts/stable/postgresql/README.md

 For more precise policy, set `networkPolicy.allowExternal=false`.
 This will only allow pods with the generated client label to connect to PostgreSQL.
 This label will be displayed in the output of a successful install.

+## Tablespaces
+The chart supports tablespaces by using `subPath` on data volume as tablespace data directory.
+For every tablespace, the chart does the following:

+1. change the ownership (`chown`) of the tablespace data directory to `postgres:postgres`
+2. run a sql query to create the tablespace in the database